jocelynmutso/documentation-test/src/markdown/000_basic_operations/006_reordering.md

 ## Quick Summary

-* The left-hand tree view shows you the current order of present form items
+* The tree view on the left side of the Composer window shows you the current order of present form items
 * To rearrange items, drag and drop them within the tree

 ---